Overcoming Language Barriers: Multilingual Analysis of the 2023 Swiss Privacy Law's Impact: Related Work

 \subsection{Datasets for Policy Analysis}

-Progress in automated policy analysis has been closely tied to annotated datasets.
-For early symbolic and statistical approaches, OPP-115~\cite{wilson_creation_2016} and APP-350~\cite{zimmeck2019maps} provided labeled statements on collection and sharing practices.
-MAPP~\cite{arora_tale_2022} added a multilingual dimension (English and German), while IT-100~\cite{guaman2023crossborder} focused on GDPR disclosures of international transfers.
-These corpora were essential both for training supervised models and for benchmarking.
-While LLMs do not require task-specific training, they still rely on such resources for evaluation~\cite{guha2023legalbench}.
+Progress in the automated analysis of policies has been closely tied to the availability of annotated datasets.
+For early symbolic and statistical approaches, corpora such as OPP-115~\cite{wilson-creation-2016} and APP-350~\cite{zimmeck2019maps} provided thousands of labeled statements about data collection and sharing practices.
+MAPP~\cite{arora-tale-2022} extended this line to multilingual contexts (English and German), while IT-100~\cite{guaman2023crossborder} targeted GDPR-specific disclosures of international transfers.
+These datasets served a dual role: training material for supervised classifiers as well as benchmarks for comparing different methods.
+Although LLMs typically no longer require task-specific training on these datasets, they still rely on them as a benchmark for validation~\cite{guha2023legalbench}.

-Later datasets broadened both task design and scale.
-PrivacyQA~\cite{ravichander2019privacyqa} and PolicyQA~\cite{ravichander2020policyqa} framed policy understanding as question answering, linking text to curated evidence.
-Longitudinal corpora such as the Princeton–Leuven dataset~\cite{amos_privacy_2021}, Linden et al.~\cite{linden2019privacypolicylandscapegdpr}, and Wagner~\cite{wagner2023privacypolicies} captured policy evolution after the GDPR, while APPCorp~\cite{liu2023appcorp} annotated document structure and Marotta-Wurgler~\cite{marotta-wurgler-stein-2025-building} introduced long-text multi-class labels.
-More recent resources are aligned with specific legal frameworks and jurisdictions.
-GDPR-NER~\cite{darji2024gdprner} labeled European policies using the Data Privacy Vocabulary~\cite{pandit_data_2024}.
-Others expand linguistic and geographic scope, including an Arabic dataset of 1,000 policies~\cite{mashaabi2023arabic} and the 100-Platforms corpus~\cite{palka2023annotated}.
-Overall, the field seems to be moving towards regulatory-specific and multilingual corpora.